eshasharma/x9115222/hw/code/9/README.md

 ###Threats to Validity
 1. We ran the code only for 20 iterations .
 Running the code for a larger number of iterations may produce better statitics.
-2. We used the loss value between generations to compute the graph .
-We could have used hypervolume or any other machinery to do this comparison as well and based our results on the aggreagation of those results .
+2. We used the Hypervolume between generations to compute the graph .
+We could have used multiple other tools to calcuate the efficiency as well .
-3. We used weights 1 for both objectives in the aggegation function .
-This could be evaluated with some other weights assigned as well.
+3. We checked only for DTLZ .
+This could have been checked for multiple models.
-4. The inner loop in each optimiser was run just 1000 times , This could have been run more number of times .
-5. The value of 0.56 seemed to be large .

 ###Future Work
 1. The code could be run for more number of iterations.
-2. We could use hypervolume etc to generate more than 1 graph and affirm the results across these graphs .
+2. We could use hypervolume etc to generate more than 20 graphs and affirm the results across these graphs .
-3. The inner loop could be run more than 1000 times .
-4. The weights could have been assigned by inputting the weights to an optimiser and deciding which produces best optimisation and tuning our optimizer based on that .
+3. We could use functions other than hypervolume etc to compare efficiency.
+4. We could vary the early termination conditions .
-5. We could use the value of 0.56 and tune our optimiser to that.
+5. We could use GA to tune models other than DTLZ and check performance on those .
-6. We could tun this for other optimisers like GA and see where DE stands in comparison.